How does it work?

-This section will explain CENO and Ouinet operation by going over a series of scenario explanations.
-Terminology and concepts important to Ouinet will be introduced (highlighted in bold letters) and used afterwards for efficiency and to avoid confusions.
+This section will explain CENO and Ouinet operation by going over a series of scenarios.
+Terminology and concepts important to Ouinet will be introduced (highlighted in bold letters) and used afterwards for efficiency and to avoid confusion.

-The CENO Browser is an example of an application which uses Ouinet technology to retrieve and share Web content.
+CENO Browser is an example of an application that uses Ouinet technology to retrieve and share Web content.
 We call such an application a Ouinet client.
-When you use your client (i.e. CENO) to try to access some content X, hosted in a Web server, which we will call X's origin server, your client tries to contact the origin server over the Internet either directly or via some other machine configured to contact Web servers on behalf of others, a so called proxy server, then request the desired content.
-This is not different from the way in which any normal Web browser works.
+When you use your client (i.e. CENO) to try to access some content X, hosted on a Web server (which we will call X's origin server), your client tries to contact the origin server over the Internet either directly or via some other machine configured to contact Web servers on behalf of others (a so-called proxy server) and then requests the desired content.
+This is no different from the way in which any normal Web browser works.

 With a normal browser you would be out of luck.
 However, with Ouinet you can ask other clients for their copies of content X, should they already have a copy.
 Let us see how Ouinet performs this request.